-Wondering how to spend two days in in Porto Portugal?
-In this Porto city break guide, I’ll show you where to stay, play and eat – from cruising on the Douro River, the Porto Cathedral, where to see the famous azulejos tiles and much more in this 2 days in Porto itinerary.
+Wondering how to spend a weekend in Porto, Portugal?
+In this Porto city break guide, I’ll show you where to stay, play and eat – from cruising on the Douro River, the Porto Cathedral, where to see the famous azulejos tiles and much more in this 2 day Porto itinerary.

-Not having yet gained the notoriety of other more well-known European cities, it’s not as expensive as Paris or London, and it’s not as filled with tour groups and tourists as Prague.
+Not having yet gained the notoriety of other more well-known European cities, it’s not as expensive as Paris or London.
+And, it’s not as filled with tour groups and tourists in cities like Prague.